bealers/dotfiles/README-macos.md

 - This setup uses bash 5.2+ from Homebrew instead of the default macOS bash 3.2
 - All tools are installed via Homebrew for easy updates
 - The `macos` branch contains macOS-specific configurations
+- Fonts are installed via Homebrew cask for easy updates